 "Right now?
 Or ever?"
 Faith's voice was quiet.

 "Right now," Erin replied.
-She couldn't tell if it was the truth or not.
-She disappeared into the darkness before she could decide.
+She couldn't tell if it was true or not.
+She peeled off to join her team before she could think too hard about why Faith even cared.

-She found her teammates, who had arranged themselves in a circle.
-Riley held out a Ouija board, her beaming face hollowed out by the flickering candles in the center of the formation.
+Erin found her teammates, who had arranged themselves in a circle.
+Riley held out a Ouija board, her beaming face hollowed out by flickering candles.

 "Our fearless Wall, finally!
 Will you do the honors?"

-Erin looked over her shoulder, trying to make out Faith amidst the cluster of dancers on the other side of the room.
+Erin looked over her shoulder, trying to make out Faith amidst the dancers across the room.
 She couldn't find her.

 The strangest part of all?
-Meg loved ghost stories.
+Alana loved ghost stories.
 She told them as she braided Erin's hair for tournaments.
-She'd try to spook her on the bus back from away games, the blue moon hanging overhead.
+She'd try to spook her on the bus back from away games, blue moon hanging overhead.

-She gave horror movie recommendations as she practiced shots on goal, with Erin diving to block them.
-The skills from two-person practices were what sealed their state championship win and her scholarship.
-Meg was the only reason Erin was any good at soccer, the only reason she was The Wall.
+She gave horror movie recommendations as she practiced shots on goal, Erin diving to block them.
+The skills from those two-person practices sealed their state championship win and her scholarship.
+Alana was the only reason Erin was any good at soccer.

-And now, Meg was the reason The Wall was quietly crumbling.
+And now, she was the reason The Wall was quietly crumbling.

 "Yeah, sure.
 Gimme the board."